 Abacavir Sulfate (a-BAK-a-vir SUL-fate), Lamivudine (la-MIV-ue-deen), Zidovudine (zye-DOE-vue-deen)

 Treats human immunodeficiency virus (HIV) infection.
 HIV causes acquired immune deficiency syndrome (AIDS).
-This medicine does not cure HIV or AIDS, but combinations of drugs may slow progress of the disease.
+This medicine does not cure HIV or AIDS, but these drugs may slow the progress of the disease.

 There may be other brand names for this medicine.